AbsaOSS/hyperdrive/README.md

 ### Custom components
 Custom components can be implemented using the [Component Archetype](component-archetype) following the API defined in the package `za.co.absa.hyperdrive.ingestor.api`
-- A custom component has to be a class which extends either of the abstract classes `StreamReader`, `StreamDecoder`, `StreamTransformer` or `StreamWriter`
+- A custom component has to be a class which extends either of the abstract classes `StreamReader`, `StreamTransformer` or `StreamWriter`
-- The class needs to have a companion object which implements the corresponding trait `StreamReaderFactory`, `StreamDecoderFactory`, `StreamTransformerFactory` or `StreamWriterFactory`
+- The class needs to have a companion object which implements the corresponding trait `StreamReaderFactory`, `StreamTransformerFactory` or `StreamWriterFactory`
 - The implemented components have to be packaged to a jar file, which can then be added to the classpath of the driver.
 To use a component, it has to be configured as described under [Usage](#usage)

 After that, the new component will be able to be seamlessly invoked from the driver.